Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 EnforcementOregon Department of Aviation

-Evidence obtained in violation is inadmissible in any proceeding
+Evidence obtained in violation is inadmissible; civil penalty only

 5